Belgian Shepherd Dog

 Eliminating Faults: Males under 23 inch or over 26.5 inch.
 Females under 21 inch or over 24.5 inch.

 The gait is ground covering, effortless and seemingly tireless.
 The Belgian Shepherd Dog is usually in motion and is capable of working livestock all day.
-Because he was developed as a herding dog, and because of his exuberant temperament, he tends to move in circles around his owner rather than in a straight line.
+As speed increases, the breed single tracks.

 The hair should be rich and dense, giving good protection against wet and cold.
 The undercoat is very dense, corresponding with climatic conditions.
 Since the length, direction and appearance of the hair is different in the dogs of the Belgian Shepherd Dog breed, this point was adopted as a criterion for distinguishing the breed's Varieties.
 In all the Varieties, the hair must always be abundant, dense and of good texture, forming with the wooly undercoat an excellent protective covering.

 Groenendael and Tervueren: The hair is short on the head, the exterior face of the ears, and the lower part of the legs, except on the back of the forelegs, from the elbows to the pasterns, which are garnished by long hairs called feathering.
 The hair is long and straight over the rest of the body and longer and more abundant around the neck and on the breast, where it forms a collarette and frill.
 The opening of the ear is protected by tufted hairs.
 The hair from the base of the ear is raised back and frames the head.
 The thighs are covered with very long and abundant hair, which forms culottes.
 The tail is garnished with abundant hair, forming a plume.

 Faults: Wavy hair.
 Lack of sufficient undercoat to form a double coat.